geerlingguy/ansible-role-letsencrypt/README.md

 By default, this role configures a cron job to run under the provided user account at the given hour and minute, every day.
 The defaults run `certbot renew` (or `certbot-auto renew`) via cron every day at 03:30:00 by the user you use in your Ansible playbook.
 It's preferred that you set a custom user/hour/minute so the renewal is during a low-traffic period and done by a non-root user account.

+Use the `certbot_auto_renew_cron_file` to override [which cron file](https://docs.ansible.com/ansible/latest/modules/cron_module.html#parameter-cron_file) gets updated.
+Defaults to empty, which means using the user's crontab.

 ### Automatic Certificate Generation

 Currently there is one built-in method for generating new certificates using this role: `standalone`.
 Other methods (e.g. using nginx or apache and a webroot) may be added in the future.